 The RACI framework (Deloitte) talks about four groups of people surrounding any given decision.
 Who is Responsible (for executing the decision and putting it in practice), Accountable (in charge of making the decision), Consulted (in charge of advising and informing those accountable before a decision), and lastly Informed (groups affected by the decision that need to know about it).

 Those are different stakeholders with different needs, contributing different inputs, and requiring different outputs at different times.
-Factoring all of these is much easier when we operate an end-to-end data management system that facilitates data workflows and handles complex business processes, enabling us to engage different stakeholders at different points in the chain, keep everything organized.
+Factoring all of these is much easier when we operate an end-to-end intelligence management system that facilitates data workflows and handles complex business processes, enabling us to engage different stakeholders at different points in the chain, keep everything organized.
 Everyone was notified along the way of a clear audit trail.

 Embedding more people across the organization into the decision-making process can help in many ways (by breaking down complexity collaboratively, brainstorming solutions from a broader perspective, and even empowering more efficient decisions directly on the frontlines by “democratizing access to advanced analytics”).
 That said, increasing the pool of contributors should not come at the expense of security.
-Not everyone needs the same level of access to add value, and a good end-to-end enterprise data management system should enable you to control who can see and do what every step of the way.
+Not everyone needs the same level of access to add value, and a good end-to-end enterprise intelligence management system should enable you to control who can see and do what every step of the way.